Research Project Manager (Health Sciences) for Multi-Site Observational COVID-19 Study

-The Seattle ERIC is a research center within CSP that works to improve the health and healthcare of Veterans through epidemiologic research.
-We’re located in Seattle, WA within the VA Puget Sound Health Care System. are part of the VA CSP, a national VA research group of 12 epidemiology and clinical trial research centers.
+Founded in 1997, the Seattle ERIC is a research center within CSP that works to improve the health and healthcare of Veterans through epidemiologic research.
+We’re located in Seattle, WA within the VA Puget Sound Health Care System.
+We are part of the VA CSP, a national VA research group of 12 epidemiology and clinical trial research centers.

 Learn more at: